Skip to content

 }

-2. Path to the mapped storage folder inside the docker container.
+4. Path to the folder used for persistent storage.
+The path is specified inside the Docker container.

 Configure the Docker Image